9.1 Ancillary Services Markets

-Since electricity cannot be stored in large volumes at reasonable cost, part of the job of the power grid operator is to make sure that supply and demand balance at every moment.
+Since electricity cannot be stored in large volumes at a reasonable cost, part of the job of the power grid operator is to make sure that supply and demand balance at every moment.
 This means that the power grid is making adjustments every single second as demand changes (actually, much more quickly than one second).
 Many of these adjustments are automated responses.
 Go ahead and turn the light on and off in the room you're sitting in.
 Believe it or not, there is a huge network of sensors on the power grid that can tell that electricity usage is going up and down by some small amount, and making automatic adjustments to power plant outputs in response.

 If grid operators can tell that electricity demand is about to increase in, say, five minutes or 30 minutes, then they can manually issue instructions to power plants.
 The video (4:30) below provides a cute example of this: